orjwan98/JS2019/Execution context and the execution stack.md

 # What happens to the Variable Object in the creation phase?

 1. The argument object is created, containing all the arguments that were passed into the fucntion.
 2. The code is scanned for **function declarations**: for each function, a property is created in the Variable Object, **pointing to the function**.
 This means that all the functions will be stored inside the variable object.
 Even before the code starts executing.
-3.The code is scanned for **variable declarations**: for each variable, a property is created in the Variable Object, **and is set to undefined**.
+3. The code is scanned for **variable declarations**: for each variable, a property is created in the Variable Object, **and is set to undefined**.

 We usually refer to points no.2 and no.3 as **hoisting**.
 Functions and variables are hoisted in JS, which means that *they are available before the execution phase actually starts*.But there is a difference in the way a variable and a function is hoisted.
 Functions are actually already defined before the execution phase starts.
 While variables are setup to `undefined` and will *only* be defined in the execution phase.